amar-sanakal/amar-sanakal.github.io/README.md

 # amar-sanakal.github.io
-This contains the codebase for my personal site created using [Jekyll](https://jekyllrb.com/)
+This repository contains the codebase for my personal site created using [Jekyll](https://jekyllrb.com/)